exaV/screeps-kotlin/README.md

 Standalone types as a library are available too: https://github.com/exaV/screeps-kotlin-types

+Join the official screeps slack on https://chat.screeps.com/ and join #kotlin for help and general screeps kotlin chat.

 ## Contribute
 If you want to contribute you should definitely checkout out the two repos above and create a PR!